k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_Fabric_Web_Studio_v2-1/Installation.md

 You will be asked to enter your password.

-**Note**: The Docker login command and the `k2space.sh` bash shell script require Internet access to log in and pull K2view Fabric images from the K2view Nexus Container Registry at docker.share.cloud.k2view.com.
+**Note**: The Docker login command and the `k2space.sh` bash shell script require Internet access to log in and pull K2view Fabric images from the K2view Container Registry at docker.share.cloud.k2view.com.

 > Should you not have Internet connectivity, you can use the <a href="/articles/98_installation_and_upgrade/Install_Fabric_Web_Studio_v2-1/Installation.md#docker-image-offline-package-download">Docker Image Offline Package Download</a> procedure to download the file on a separate machine and copy it to the local installation directory.
 The file, a Docker Image, is approximately 1.9 GB in size.
 The version of the image depends on what is configured in the `.env` file.
 You will need to download the same version.
 >